tersesystems/echopraxia-plusscala/README.md

 ## Custom Field Builder

+Although using the default field builder is great for one-offs, if you want to log more complex objects it can be tedious to render a large object down to its component parts.
+To make it easier, Echopraxia incorporates custom fields builders that can be domain specific.

 You can create your own field builder and define type class instances, using `ToValue` and `ToObjectValue`.

 ```scala